Madhav-Kanda/tau-bench/README.md

 - `"input_tasks.mode": "latest_for_env"` or `"base_library"`
 - Leave `"agent.model"` and `"agent.user_model"` as `null` to use env vars

+Important:
+- Change `"experiment_name"` in your config for each new run.
+The runner writes to `experiments/libgen/<experiment_name>/`.
+Reusing the same name will overwrite prior results in that folder.

 2) Use TRAPI for LibGen (function suggestion/definition/correction):

 ```bash